conor-99/HackTrinity19Writeups/README.md

 #### Solution:

+**Note: unfortunately HackTrinity appear to have closed down the networking services for this challenge so I can't actually replicate my methods.
+The writeups for these problems are lacking, unfortunately.**

 This is another OpenVPN challenge so we can just repeat the steps from *Welcome* when setting up.

 The challenge statement made it clear that we'd need to listen to the traffic on our VPN interface.
-If we open up Wireshark and start listening to the `tap0` interface set up by OpenVPN we'll quickly find our flag:
+If we open up Wireshark and start listening to the `tap0` interface set up by OpenVPN we'll quickly find our flag.

-`img here`

 ### Who Am I?